African Art Patterns

 While certain motifs and techniques appear across the continent, regional variations are significant.
 Let's briefly touch upon some examples:

-• West Africa: Known for its geometric textiles, elaborate masks, and intricate woodcarvings.
+• West Africa: Known for its geometric textiles, elaborate masks, and nuanced woodcarvings.
 The use of bright colors and bold patterns is characteristic of this region.

-• East Africa: Renowned for its beadwork, intricate jewelry, and vibrant clothing.
+• East Africa: Renowned for its beadwork, involved jewelry, and vibrant clothing.
 Geometric patterns are prevalent, often incorporating animal motifs.

 • Southern Africa: Famous for its rock art, which features a variety of styles and depicts scenes of hunting, daily life, and spiritual practices.